 A short hop from Tersane, the neighbouring bays around the chic harbour of Göcek offer plentiful heavenly spots to drop the anchor.
 Charter yachts can moor in Göcek or overnight in the hidden paradise of Yassica Adalari, a necklace of emerald islands that lie off the glittering Göcek coast.

 Cove-hop around Yassica Adalari before making the 10nm trip to the traditional town of Fethiye, where the ruins of the ancient city of Telmessos await.
 Fethiye’s Ece Marina can accommodate yachts up to 60m.
 The famous sapphire lagoon of Olu Deniz lies 15nm south and framed by vertiginous mountains.
-The trendy, bougainvillea-clad fishing harbour of Kalkan and historic Kas lie further south.
+The trendy, bougainvillaea-clad fishing harbour of Kalkan and historic Kas lie further south.

 Alternatively, culture lovers may want to begin in the north at Kuşadası Setur Marina (moorings up to 120m), just 10nm to Ephesus and the Temple of Artemis, one of the seven wonders of the world.
 From Ephesus, make the 90nm overnight passage to Didim’s long sandy beaches and the nearby ruins of the Temple of Apollo.
 D-Marin Didim offers berths up to 70m.

 For a change of pace, the upmarket port of Türkbükü, synonymous with Turkish elite and celebrities, lies 20nm across the azure gulf.
 Departing Türkbükü, charterers can explore the Turkish Riviera, cruising 30nm to fun-filled Bodrum and on to the secluded coves of Datça, the Greek island of Symi, and the dive sites and cruising havens of Fethiye, Göcek and Olu Deniz.